juaninatali/90sDiaryViewer/README.md

 Static Generation: The diary entries are generated at build time from CSV data.
 Each entry is stored as its own JSON file.

 Filtering in the UI: DiaryViewer maintains state for search text, selected tags, years, and date ranges.
-It filters entries client‑side and shows placeholder messages when no filters are applied or no results are found.
+It filters entries client‑side and shows placeholder messages when no filters are applied, or no results are found.

 Theme Toggle: The app relies on next-themes for dark/light themes.
 The component waits for client-side hydration before showing the button to avoid mismatched rendering.